avr00/omnifood/README.md

 # Omnifood

-## H3 This project was creating along with an Udemy Course.
+## H3 This project was created along with an Udemy Course.

 In this course I learnt different things such as:
 * HTML5